opendaylight/integration-packaging/rpm/README.markdown

 Version of ODL systemd unitfile to download and package in ODL RPM.

-The version of OpenDaylight's systemd unitfile in the `packaging/rpm/unitfiles` directory specified by this git commit hash is downloaded from the Int/Pack repo and consumed by OpenDaylight's RPM builds as an RPM spec file Source.
+The version of OpenDaylight's systemd unitfile in the `packaging/rpm/unitfiles` directory specified by this git commit hash is downloaded from the [Int/Pack repo][16] and consumed by OpenDaylight's RPM builds as an RPM spec file Source.

 #### `codename`